antimof/UxPlay/README.md

 https://github.com/DavidVentura/UxPlay for the fix and also for getting it into  gstreamer-1.20.

-If uxplay was compiled after
+[If uxplay was compiled after
-cmake was run without -DZOOMFIX=ON, and your gstreamer version is older that 1.20, you can still manually make the window visible with the X11 utility xdotool, if it is installed on your system:
+cmake was run without -DZOOMFIX=ON, and your gstreamer version is older than 1.20, you can still manually make the window visible to screen-sharing apps with the X11 utility xdotool, if it is installed on your system:

 ```
 xdotool selectwindow set_window --name "name"
 ```
-where "name" is your choice of name, and then select the uxplay window with the mouse.
+where "name" is your choice of name, and then select the uxplay window with the mouse.]

 4. The AirPlay server now terminates correctly when the gstreamer display window is closed, and is relaunched with the same settings to wait for a new connection.